 New International Version (NIV)

-22 “‘When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
-Leave them for the poor and for the foreigner residing among you.
-I am the Lord your God.’”
+9 “‘When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
+10 Do not go over your vineyard a second time or pick up the grapes that have fallen.
+Leave them for the poor and the foreigner.
+I am the Lord your God.

 Exodus 23:10-11